 By Ruth Lang and Peter Buchanan

 This module is the school-based component of the two interrelated Critical Practice modules.
-While the module Critical Practice: Placement examines how the student is currently practising, Critical Practice: Theory asks for students to articulate an ideal of how they would like to practise.
+While the module Critical Practice: Placement examines how the student is currently practicing, Critical Practice: Theory asks for students to articulate an ideal of how they would like to practice.
 It relates contemporary practice to theories and ideas from within architecture and beyond it, examining the role of the architect in larger contexts, from the construction industry and the creative economy through to humanity and the geosphere.
 The production of a Critical Practice Manifesto will articulate a personal statement of intent about how the student wishes to operate in the future.

-Architectural Design: Direction is the pivot point between the Inter-Practice Year and the Proto-Practice Year.
+Design Direction is the pivot point between the Inter-Practice Year and the Proto-Practice Year.
 Emerging directly from Design Cities, it begins with a mid-year review of personally conducted research and culminates in a condensed block of teaching towards the end of the year.
-It draws together the abilities and knowledge developed in the previous modules Urban Studies, Critical Practice and the Design Think Tank Project to establish a roadmap for the subsequent modules: Architectural Design: Speculation and the Comprehensive Design Project.
+It draws together the abilities and knowledge developed in the previous modules Design Cities, Critical Practice and the Design Think Tank Project to establish a roadmap for the subsequent modules: Design Speculation and the Comprehensive Design Project.
 Progressing from collaborative and professional activities, students will formalise their individual architectural agenda, identifying site(s), programme(s) and demographic group(s) for their Proto-Practice Year design projects.